Something Beyond my Search

 "Now, wait just a second!"
 A voice that the knight had once again forgotten about exclaimed.
 "Don't be so tough on the poor girl!
 She's clearly been through a lot and—"

 Elazul cut her off "You stay out of this!"
 He said, irritation filling his voice completely.
 He saw her mouth snap shut, a glare locked with his.
 His eyes, just for a fraction of a second, betrayed his gratitude.

 Pearl looked from one to the other for several seconds, before daring to ask, "Who is that?" her voice was quiet, intending for only her knight to hear.

 Elazul tore his eyes away slowly, softening them slightly when he looked at Pearl, "Just someone who helped me find you . . . a strange kind of person. " He added as an afterthought.

 "Oh. . ."
 Pearl voiced, not knowing what else to say.

 "Well then," Elazul rubbed his eyes, "Let's go."
 He began to walk, ignoring Pearl's beginning of a protest.
 He looked at Imu, stubbornly grateful, "See you around."
 He nodded as he passed her and kept walking, thinking Pearl would follow.
-Nevertheless, the blonde did not seem impressed with the way he had handled the situation.
+The sprightly blonde, meanwhile, did not seem impressed by his attitude.